-For more information, see "The HAVING clause: selecting groups of data" on page 218 of the book ASA SQL User's Guide.
+For more information, see "The HAVING clause: selecting groups of data" [ASA SQL User's Guide, page 242].

 Combining WHERE and HAVING clauses

 Sometimes you can specify the same set of rows using either a WHERE clause or a HAVING clause.
 In such cases, one method is not more or less efficient than the other.
 The optimizer always automatically analyzes each statement you type and selects an efficient means of executing it.
 It is best to use the syntax that most clearly describes the desired result.
 In general, that means eliminating undesired rows in earlier clauses.